priyanka-raina/priyanka-raina.github.io/_pages/publications.md

 ## Publications
 **Synthesizing Instruction Selection Rewrite Rules from RTL using SMT**
-Ross Daly, Caleb Donovick, Jack Melchert, Raj Setaluri, Nestan Tsiskaridze, Priyanka Raina, Clark Barret, Pat Hanrahan
+Ross Daly, Caleb Donovick, Jack Melchert, Raj Setaluri, Nestan Tsiskaridze, Priyanka Raina, Clark Barrett, Pat Hanrahan
 To appear in *Formal Methods in Computer-Aided Design (FMCAD)*, 2022.

 **AHA: An Agile Approach to the Design of Coarse-Grained Reconfigurable Accelerators and Compilers**